Kong/docs.konghq.com/app/_src/gateway/plugin-development/pluginserver/javascript.md

 npm install -g kong-pdk
 ````

-Copy the plugin code and the `package.json` file in `/usr/local/kong/js-plugins` and run:
+Copy the plugin code and the `package.json` file in `/usr/local/kong/js-plugins`, then run:

 ````
 cd /usr/local/kong/js-plugins/
 npm install
 ````

 To load plugins using the `kong.conf` [configuration file](/gateway/latest/production/kong-conf/), you have to map existing {{site.base_gateway}} properties to aspects of your plugin.
-Here there is an example of loading plugin within `kong.conf`:
+Here is an example of loading a plugin within `kong.conf`:

 ````
 pluginserver_names = js